mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 190 - Unnecessary Properties/readme.md

 # Solutions

-- Create attributes only to support your methods (behavior)
+- Create attributes only to support your methods (behavior).

 # Context

-Whenever they want to model a person or an employee, junior programmers or students add an attribute 'id' o 'name' without thinking if they are really going to need them.
+Whenever they want to model a person or an employee, junior programmers or students add an attribute *'id'* or *'name'* without thinking if they are really going to need them.

 We need to add attributes 'on-demand' when there's enough evidence.
 Objects are not 'data holders'.